influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withKey(key)
 ```

-Key is the name of the key used for this node's cache
+"Key is the name of the key used for this node's cache"

 ## obj outputs

-Outputs hold parameters, artifacts, and results from a step
+"Outputs hold parameters, artifacts, and results from a step"

 ### fn outputs.withArtifacts